 Mr. Golisano founded Paychex in 1971 and served as Chairman of the Board of Directors until December 2021.
 He served as President and CEO of the Company until October 2004.
-Mr. Golisano serves on the Board of Directors of Eastman Kodak Company, a global manufacturer focused on commercial print and advanced materials and chemicals.
 Mr. Golisano is an entrepreneur, philanthropist, and civic leader who has been committed to building innovative businesses, supporting numerous not-for-profit organizations, and advocating for inclusive health and various civic issues.
 Mr. Golisano also serves as a director of numerous other not-for-profit organizations and private companies and founded the Golisano Institute for Business and Entrepreneurship, a provider of alternative post-secondary business education.
 He is the founder and a member of the Board of Trustees of the B. Thomas Golisano Foundation and is a Trustee Emeritus of Rochester Institute of Technology.